-New South Wales set the pace for local government reform, and in 2016, the NSW Government made it a requirement under the Local Government Act 1993 that each council have an Audit, Risk and Improvement Committee (ARIC) in place.
+New South Wales set the pace for local government reform, and in 2016, the NSW Government made it a requirement under the Local Government Act 1993 that each Council have an Audit, Risk and Improvement Committee (ARIC) in place.

-The Audit Risk and Improvement Committees, among a range of required activities, must oversee the internal audit function.
+The Audit Risk and Improvement Committee, among a range of activities, must undertake internal audit.
 This is outlined in section 428A Part 4A.
-The ARIC must keep under review a range of functions including the council's governance function.
+The Committee must keep under review a range of functions including the council's governance function.
 This requirement will take effect from March 2021, and Councils are also required to proactively manage any risks they face under the new guiding principles of the Act.

-Reviews by the NSW Auditor-General found that by 2012 over 75 councils had some sort of internal audit function, and by 2016 about 60 councils (out of 152 councils) or 39% had or shared an Audit, Risk and Improvement Committee.
+Reviews by the NSW Auditor-General found that by 2012 over 75 councils had some sort of internal audit function, and by 2018, 86 councils out of 138 had an internal audit function, and about 60 councils (out of 152 councils) or the equivalent of 39% had or shared an Audit, Risk and Improvement Committee.